Tingjun-Lei/Tingjun-Lei.github.io/_pages/about.md

 - [08/2024] Tingjun was appointed as a <strong style="color: black;">Editorial Board Member</strong> of <a href="https://www.oaepublish.com/ir" target="_blank"><i>Intelligence & Robotics</i></a>!

-- [08/2024] Tingjun served as the guest editor and organized the Special Issue <a href="https://www.mdpi.com/journal/electronics/special_issues/SRAS" target="_blank">"Smart Robotics and Autonomous Systems"</a> in the Electronics MDPI journal!
+- [08/2024] Tingjun served as the guest editor and organized the Special Issue <a href="https://www.mdpi.com/journal/electronics/special_issues/SRAS" target="_blank">"Smart Robotics and Autonomous Systems"</a> in  Electronics MDPI!

 - [08/2024] Tingjun and his team started a new journey at UND!